 - Trying to see how close they can come to the actual Guinness world record.

-Do not make the world record times and scores available until the end
+Do not make the world record times and scores available until the end of the evening.
+Remember to emphasize the fun and not the competition.
+Stress all of the challenges are genuine Guinness world records.

 - Fastest time to eat three dry cream crackers.